vinayking01/React/lecture2( jsx , rendering element in dom, etc)/README.md

 1. JSX (JavaScript XML) is a syntax extension for JavaScript that allows you to write HTML-like code directly in your JavaScript files.
 It's commonly used in React to define the structure of UI components.
 2. Remember that JSX is not HTML; it gets compiled to JavaScript.
 Therefore, you can use JavaScript features directly within JSX to create dynamic and interactive UI components in React.
+3. using jsx we got the functionality of using the expression, function call , conditional statement inside the HTML using jsx only , which we can't use in simple HTML file.

 2. ### Creating a Simple Component
     Open src/App.js (one of the component) in your project directory.